-Pirates rally in 9th to edge Cubs 6-5
+Pirates rally against Kimbrel in 9th to edge Cubs 6-5

 No team has been able to take control of the division.
 Chicago looked like it was ready to in early June, but an 8-19 stretch brought the Cubs back to earth.

-General manager Theo Epstein has threatened changes if the Cubs don’t get going, and Chicago called up outfield prospect Robel Garcia on Wednesday after he racked up 21 home runs in the minors following a five-year stint playing in Italy.
+Chicago president Theo Epstein has threatened changes if the Cubs don’t get going, and Chicago called up outfield prospect Robel Garcia on Wednesday after he racked up 21 home runs in the minors following a five-year stint playing in Italy.

 Garcia ended up striking out in the eighth in his first big-league at bat, but by then Caratini had already given the Cubs the lead.

-Caratini’s fourth home run of the season and second of the game put Chicago starter Yu Darvish in line to win his first game since April 27.
+Caratini’s fourth home run of the season and second of the game put Darvish in line to win his first game since April 27.
 Darvish endured a stretch of 10 straight no-decisions — the longest by any starting pitcher in 42 years — before a loss to Atlanta last week.
 He worked crisply for most of his 6 2/3 innings, allowing four runs on seven hits with six strikeouts and no walks while throwing 62 of his 86 pitches for strikes.

-Brandon Kintzler got the last out of the seventh and Pedro Strop survived an eventful eighth to set the stage for Kimbrel, who signed a three-year deal with the Cubs last month to shore up Chicago’s bullpen.

-Yet Kimbrel was knocked around in mop-up duty in an 18-5 loss on Monday.
-He wasn’t any sharper with considerably more on the line two days later.

 TRAINER’S ROOM

+Cubs: RF Jason Heyward was held out of the lineup due to pain in his left side and his back.
+He hopes to play Thursday.

 Pirates: RHP Jameson Taillon (right elbow strain) plans to play catch in the near future and hasn’t ruled out a return to the mound this year.
-Taillon, who hasn’t pitched since May 1, said recent imaging on the elbow suggested he is healing. … C Francisco Cervelli (concussion) has been cleared to practice but has not been cleared to put on the catcher’s gear and remains out indefinitely.
-RHP Keone Kela (right shoulder inflammation) threw a bullpen session on Wednesday and is scheduled to throw a simulated game on Saturday. … RF Gregory Polanco (strained left shoulder) will begin a rehab assignment with Triple-A Indianapolis on Thursday.
+Taillon, who hasn’t pitched since May 1, said recent imaging on the elbow suggested he is healing. … C Francisco Cervelli (concussion) has been cleared to practice. … RHP Keone Kela (right shoulder inflammation) threw a bullpen session on Wednesday and is scheduled to throw a simulated game on Saturday. … RF Gregory Polanco (strained left shoulder) will begin a rehab assignment with Triple-A Indianapolis on Thursday.

 UP NEXT

 Cubs: Jose Quintana (5-7, 4.12) will try to win consecutive starts for the first time since April in the series finale on Thursday.
-Quintana threw six shutout innings in a victory over Cincinnati last Saturday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports